paolajuarezgomez/OCA_TF_COMPUTE/README.md

-# COA Deploy TRF with GitHub UseCase.
+#  Deploy TRF with GitHub Actions.
 # -- How to build pipeline with GitHub Action  --

 ## ✅ Showcase